 Here are the best UVB bulbs for Meller’s chameleons:

-For best results, house the UVB bulbs in a reflective fixture by Arcadia or Vivarium Electronics.
-This should be half the length of the enclosure, placed close to the heat lamp.
-Place the basking branch so the chameleon’s back will be 6” below the lamp for 5.0/6% bulbs, and 12” for 12% or 10.0.
+For best results, house the UVB bulbs in a fixture with a reflector.
+Place the basking branch so the chameleon’s back will be 6” below the lamp for 6% or 5.0 bulbs, and 12” for 12% or 10.0 bulbs.
 This is important because the strength of the UVB radiation changes with distance from the bulb.

 Meller’s chameleons also benefit from plant grow lights as part of their environment.
-Add a bright ~6500K LED or T5 HO fluorescent grow lamp roughly the same length as the enclosure itself to provide extra illumination, as well as help any live plants in the enclosure to thrive.
+We recommend a bright ~6500K LED or T5 HO fluorescent grow lamp roughly the same length as the enclosure itself to provide extra illumination, as well as help any live plants in the enclosure to thrive.

 Best temperature for Meller’s chameleons